Andrzej-Dawiec/portfolio-minimal-theme/content/sections/about/about.md

 imageAlt: "About Andrzej Dawiec"
 ---

-Ethan Yee is a 4th year Applied Computing (Computer Science) major at the University of Washington.
-He is currently on the Data Science track.
 Andrzej Dawiec is currently a 3rd year Computer Science & Software Engineering major at the University of Washington Bothell.

-I have previous experience using React.js, Next.js, Python, Flask, Django, and other frameworks.
-I was previously an intern at Apple, Microsoft, Paypal and Google, and I am currently looking for Web developer roles.
+I have previous experience in Java, C++, Objective-C and Python along with other frameworks.
+I am the CEO and founder of 90Degree Studios and I am currently looking for Software Developement Internships.

-Outside of the tech industry, I am passionate about film making and photography.
-I am currently filming a short film about identity and origins.
+Outside of the tech industry, I am passionate about cars, 3D-modeling/printing along with photography.
+I love the outdoors and socializing with my friends.

 Feel free to reach out to me!